Mahreen Razaque Bhutto

-Mahreen Razaque Bhutto (مہرین رزاق بھٹو) is a Pakistani politician who has been a member of the National Assembly of Pakistan, since August 2018.
+Mahreen Razaque Bhutto (مہرین رزاق بھٹو) is a Pakistani politician who has been a member of the National Assembly of Pakistan from August 2018 till August 2024.
 Previously she was member of the National Assembly from March 2008 to May 2018.

 Political career

 She was elected to the National Assembly of Pakistan as a candidate of Pakistan Peoples Party (PPP) on a seat reserved for women from Sindh in the 2008 Pakistani general election.

-She was re-elected to the National Assembly as a candidate of PPP on a reserved seat for women from Sindh in 2013 Pakistani general election.
+She was re-elected to the National Assembly as a candidate of PPP on a reserved seat for women from Sindh in the 2013 Pakistani general election.

 She was re-elected to the National Assembly as a candidate of PPP on a seat reserved for women from Sindh in the 2018 Pakistani general election.